-Home gyms present a way to do so comfortably for people who are stepping into fitness for the first time—dipping their toes in the water without the fear of being judged or feeling awkward.
+Home gyms present a way to do so comfortably for people stepping into fitness for the first time—dipping their toes in the water without fearing being judged or feeling awkward.
 This is why so many decide to build a home gym.

-However, trying to develop the “right” tools for building a starter home gym can be just as overwhelming as walking into a public gym for the first time.
-Similar to being inundated by all the machines, weights, noises, AND people at a public gym, purchasing home gym equipment can also create a similar sense of over-stimulation.
+However, developing the “right” tools for building a starter home gym can be just as overwhelming as walking into a public gym for the first time.
+Like being inundated by all the machines, weights, noises, AND people at a public gym, purchasing home gym equipment can also create a similar sense of over-stimulation.

 The fitness industry thrives on big promises and even bigger price tags.
-These companies know the right things to say to get the fitness-hungry public to pull the trigger and pay for untested equipment and supplements, which often end up unused and eventually on a table in a garage sale.
+These companies know the right things to say to get the fitness-hungry public to pull the trigger and pay for untested equipment and supplements, often unused and eventually on a table in a garage sale.

-So what I did was put together a shortlist of what I would consider excellent first gym purchases.
+So, I compiled a shortlist of what I would consider excellent first gym purchases.
 These will not only target your whole body for getting a good workout and provide plenty of variety for different workouts but will also be a very low-risk entry into the world of fitness.

 All with only a $100 total price tag.
 Let’s get started.